topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 #### Step 3.
 How to excute

-To monitor the button input connected to GPIO88 on the D3-G board, simply run the following code:
+To monitor the button input connected to GPIO88 on the TOPST D3-G board, run the following code:

 ```
 import os